-- Nausea and vomiting
+- Nausea and vomiting;

-- Chills and sweating
+- Chills and sweating;

-- Increased urination
+- Increased urination;

-- Dry mouth
+- Dry mouth;

-- Weight loss
+- Weight loss;

-- Loss of appetite
+- Loss of appetite;

-- Hallucinations and delusions
+- Hallucinations and delusions;

 In 2014, the FDA banned importing or manufacturing kratom as a dietary supplement.
 However, it’s still available under other labels, such as aromatherapy.

-There have been cases of people developing a physical dependence on kratom and experiencing unpleasant withdrawal symptoms when they tried to stop taking it.
+There are two compounds in kratom, mitragynine and 7-hydroxymitragynine, that affect opioid receptors in the brain.
+Substances with these effects commonly cause addiction, as the brain’s opioid receptors become hijacked by the synthetic effects of the drugs.
+There have been cases of people developing a physical dependence on kratom and experiencing unpleasant withdrawal symptoms when they attempted to stop usage.

-Since kratom is still legal in most of the U.S., that means it is easily accessible – even to teens and young adults.
+Since kratom is still legal in most of the U.S., it is easily accessible – even to teens and young adults.
 Kids may be exposed to the substance by their peers as a recreational drug.
-Some individuals try to self-medicate with kratom or keep themselves focused with its stimulant properties.
+Some individuals may try to self-medicate with kratom or keep themselves focused with its stimulant properties.

-Treatment for Kratom Abuse
+Treatment for kratom abuse

-If you or a loved one is abusing kratom, traditional addiction treatment can help.
-This could include therapy with a counselor, as well as holistic methods such as art therapy and yoga.
-Medication assisted treatment may also be of benefit, since kratom targets opioid receptors in the brain.
+If you or a loved one is abusing kratom, addiction treatment can help.
+This could include talk therapy with a counselor, holistic methods like art therapy and yoga or medication-assisted treatment to help lessen the discomfort of withdrawal.

 Whether you have more questions, are actively seeking treatment or just need to gain more information before making a decision about rehab, call 610-644-6464 today or your schedule your appointment with us.